Six summer reads from ShelterBox Book Club

 Born in a Malaysian fishing village, Ah Hock is trying to make his way in a country that promises riches and security to everyone but delivers them only to a chosen few.

-With Asian society changing around him, like many, he remains trapped in a world of poorly paid jobs that just about allow him to keep his head above water but ultimately lead him to murder a migrant worker from Bangladesh.
+With Asian society changing around him, like many, he remains trapped in a world of poorly paid jobs.
+These just about allow him to keep his head above water but ultimately lead him to murder a migrant worker from Bangladesh.

 In the tradition of Camus and Houellebecq, Ah Hock’s vivid and compelling description of the years building up to this appalling act of violence – told over several days to a local journalist whose life has taken a different course – is a portrait of an outsider like no other, an anti-nostalgic view of human life and the ravages of hope.
 It is the work of a writer at the peak of his powers.